amirhRahimi1993/iphone_protraie/README.md

-# Image Filtering Using SAM
+# Background extraction, iPhone portrait simulation Using SAM

 In this free open source project, you can easily eliminate background, blur background (like portrait), and use other filters.
 I have used SAM (Segment Anything Model) to extract objects and for UI, I have used ttkbootstrap.
 It is cross-platform, therefore, you can easily use it on any OS.
 This is the output of application.
 In the left most you see original image and others are processed one.